 Who doesn’t want more room for goodies, trinkets and treats instead of insulin and test strips?

 Tip: Invest in a clear, little tote with a clip lid.
-It should be clear so that TSA can see what’s in it without opening it, if necessary.
+It should be clear so TSA can see what’s in it without opening it, if necessary.
 And a clip lid, because, duh.
-I’ve been using the one pictured above since 2013 and it fits perfectly in the pink backpack pictured above, plus other miscellaneous supplies.
-This ensures that everything stays organized, but most importantly STERILE.
-I also wrote my name, phone number, and address with a huge “MEDICAL SUPPLIES” label.
+This ensures that everything stays organized, but most importantly CLEAN.
+Also wrote name, phone number WITH country code, and address with a huge “MEDICAL SUPPLIES” label.

 Did you know this amazing bag allowance existed?
 What other tips do you have?